Children's Clothing Labels: What the Law Requires

 You Might Also Find These Helpful

-A step-by-step guide to self-certifying your handmade toys for UKCA marking — the EN71 tests, Technical Files, and Declaration of Conformity explained.
+A step-by-step guide to self-certifying your handmade toys for UKCA marking before you sell at a craft fair, market, or online: the EN71 tests, Technical Files, and Declaration of Conformity explained.

 Product Liability Insurance